software-students-fall2024/4-containers-fixers2-1/README.md

 [Task Board](https://github.com/orgs/software-students-fall2024/projects/105)

-**How It Works:**
+# What It Is

 - **Emotion Detection:** Using a machine learning model, the app captures real-time images or videos and identifies the user’s current emotional state.
-- **Personalized Advice:** Based on the recognized emotion, the app recommends activities or tips to help maintain or improve the user's mood.
-For example, if sadness is detected, the app might suggest calming meditation exercises or uplifting music.
 - **Dashboard Display:** The web app presents a user-friendly dashboard where users can see their current and past emotions along with personalized advice.

-The app aims to promote emotional awareness and provide quick, personalized guidance for mental well-being.
+The app aims to promote emotional awareness and provide guidance for mental well-being.
 Whether you’re looking to uplift your mood or enhance your mindfulness practice, this app supports you on your wellness journey.

 # How to Open